GuyGrinwald/job-scheduler-python/README.md

 Job Scheduler Python
 ========================

-This is an example Flask web server backed by Postgres and Celery that is able to schedule API calling tasks.
+This is an example Flask web server backed by Postgres and Celery that is able to schedule tasks.

 ## High Level Design